ROCm/hipTensor/docs/transition/transition-to-hiptensor-2.x.rst

                               descC, modeC.data(),
                               descCompute);

-``hiptensorContractionFind_t`` has been renamed to `hiptensorPlanPreference_t <../api-reference/api-reference.html#hiptensorplanpreference>`_ to indicate that it is not only limited to contractions but to all operations instead.
-Essentially, its functionality remains the same: It configures how `hiptensorCreatePlan() <../api-reference/api-reference.html#hiptensorcreateplan>`_ is going to function.
+``hiptensorContractionFind_t`` has been renamed to `hiptensorPlanPreference_t <../api-reference/api-reference.html#hiptensorplanpreference>`_ to reflect its applicability to all operations, not just contractions.
+Its function remains the same: configuring the behavior of `hiptensorCreatePlan() <../api-reference/api-reference.html#hiptensorcreateplan>`_.

 hipTensor 1.x
 ::